usablica/introjs-website/docs/getting-started/install.md

 ---
-title: Install
+title: Install Intro.js
 ---

 In this page you can find different ways to obtain an Introjs version and install it.

 ## Requirements

 Intro.js doesn’t have any dependencies and you don’t need to install anything else.
-Follow the instruction in next steps to download and install Introjs.
+Follow the instruction in next steps to download and install Intro.js.

 ## Download